V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 2. So the destruction began at sunrise as Lot entered Zoar.

-A. Genesis 19:24 - Then the LORD rained upon Sodom and upon Gomorrah brimstone and fire from the LORD out of heaven;
+A. Genesis 19:24 - Then the LORD rained upon Sodom Gomorrah

 1. Brimstone – גפרית gophriyth, feminine noun, inflammable materials, specifically sulfur